WARNING - Narrow Screen!

 Alexr Nasmyth

-In the following year (1839) Alexander Nasmyth published the book "Researches on the Development, Structure, and Diseases of the Teeth" in which he discussed a structure in tooth enamel (later named after him “Nasmyth's membrane”) and mentioned several fossil tooth of horse, elephant and Orycteropus.
+In the following year (1839) Alexander Nasmyth published the book "Researches on the Development, Structure, and Diseases of the Teeth" in which he discussed a structure in tooth enamel (later named after him “Nasmyth's membrane”) and mentioned several fossil teeth of horse, elephant and Orycteropus.
 He also made some references to publications of the most famous paleontologist of that time - Georges Cuvier.
 In this work Alexander Nasmyth conducted a comprehensive study of dental anatomy, focusing on both living and fossilized specimens.
 This comparative approach was intended to shed light on the development and structural variations of teeth across different species and time periods.

 Nasmyth's investigations were notable for their use of microscopy to analyze the enamel and dentin structures of teeth, contributing significantly to the understanding of dental histology.
 His work laid the groundwork for future studies in both dentistry and paleontology.